 Is it possible to understand this immense phenomenon in a semester of site visits, historical studies, literary readings, film viewings and lectures?
 Of course not.
 Nevertheless, students in this course start to understand Rome by experiencing the complexity of its urban network; by studying the ruins of antiquity and the splendors of Renaissance, Baroque and 18th century Rome; by tracing the epic adventure that reunited Italy and led to the establishment of Rome as its capital (so that today it is at the heart of two states: the Italian Republic and the Vatican); by revisiting the tragedies of modern times, including fascism and the civil war; and by learning about the Rome of postwar and contemporary Italy.

 At the end of the course every student submits a research paper on a topic of his or her choosing.
-The following essays submitted during the spring 2017 semester were selected by the faculty to illustrate the range of interesting topics and the high quality of the scholarship of the papers that students write for the course.
+The following essays were selected by the faculty to illustrate the range of interesting topics and the high quality of the scholarship of the papers that students write for the course.

 Nick Courtney - Business major, Accounting minor - "The Hidden Population: A Firsthand Look at the Refugee Experience in Rome"

 Claire DiOrio - Applied & Comp Math and Stats major, Italian Supplementary major, Actuary minor - Agrippina: The Woman Who Was Able To Wield Power In The Male Dominated Roman Empire